 - Technology approved by the FDA (Food & Drug Administration in the USA) and ÖNORM in Europe

-- Conserves water – The UV purification process does not waste water.
+- Conserves water, in other words, the UV purification process does not waste water.

 - Taste and odor – Chemical disinfection methods (such as chlorine) change the taste and odor of water and produce by-products.
 This is not the case with UV.

-- UV light can only work if the water is clear.
-If the water is turbid, a pre-filter should be used
+- If the water is cloudy, a pre-filter should be used.
+Indeed, UV light can only work if the water is clear.

 - UV water systems require electricity to operate.
 A UV may not be suitable for all applications such as emergency or survival needs if electricity is not available.